morse-simulator/morse/doc/morse/user/multinode/hla.rst

 -----------------------

 HLA is managed in MORSE using the *HLA_Empty* component.
-One present in a scene, this component is responsible of exporting managed robot poses to the HLA simulation, and of updating external robot poses from the simulation.
+Once present in a scene, this component is responsible of exporting managed robot poses to the HLA simulation, and of updating external robot poses from the simulation.

-If you want to manually add this component, it is located in the ``$MORSE_ROOT/share/data/morse/components/middleware/hla_empty.blend`` file.
+If you want to manually add this component, it is located in the ``$MORSE_ROOT/share/data/morse/middleware/hla_mw.blend`` file.

 The HLA component has a set of properties that can be modified as any other MORSE component.
 These properties have default values, and are configured